-For 49 years ERC has been working with health concerns and crises within school systems.
-We have learned that it is not enough for school leadership to do the right thing - they must effectively communicate that they have done so.
+For 50 years ERC has been working with health concerns and crises within school systems.
+We have learned that it is not enough for school leadership to do the right thing-they must effectively communicate that they have done so.
 How leadership communicates in a time of destabilizing crisis is nearly as critical as making wise decisions.
-As they address reopening amid the COVID-19 crisis the communication dynamic requires consideration.